-Creating pre-configured Catalyst pipelines puts more responsibilities on the simulation developer but can simplify things for the user.
-This can lower the the barrier to using Catalyst with a simulation code.
-The pre-configured pipelines can be set up using the information above.
+Creating pre-configured Catalyst pipelines places more responsibility on the simulation developer but can simplify matters for the user.
+Using pre-configured pipelines can lower the barrier to using Catalyst with a simulation code.
 The concept is that for most filters there is a limited set of parameters that need to be set.
-For example, for a slice filter the user only needs to specify a point the plane goes through and a normal direction for the plane.
-Another example is for the threshold filter where only the variable and the range needs to be specified.
+For example, for a slice filter the user only needs to specify a point and a normal defining the slice plane.
+Another example is for the threshold filter where only the variable and range needs to be specified.
 For each pipeline though, the parameters should also include a file name to output to and an output frequency.
 These parameters can be presented for the user to set in their normal workflow for creating their simulation inputs.